Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 So, be sure to specifically look for dust CADR scores.
 Keep in mind that the highest score for dust is 400 but you shouldn’t consider an air purifier with a dust CADR lower than 200.

 True HEPA filters are usually some of the most expensive filters on the market.
-At the priciest level, they can be as much as $200 per filter.
+They can be as much as $200 per filter at the priciest level.
 Depending on your budget, this might be a sticking point — even though they usually only need to be replaced once or twice a year.
 Always research the cost of replacement filters before making a selection so you can plan your budget accordingly.

 True HEPA filters are incredibly effective at removing particles as small as 0.3 microns, but they don’t trap pathogens, VOCs, or odors.
 If those features are also important to you, you’re going to want an air purifier with more functionality.
 For odor control, an additional activated carbon filter is a good choice.